 - Workplace Flex and Parental Leave

-- Employee Resource Groups
+- Taking Employee Resource Groups to the Next Level

 We prepare men and women for success and leadership in the workplace through experiential learning and academic theory.
 Our programs focus on critical workplace diversity issues and strategies for self-advocacy and inclusive leadership.

 - Student Fellowship: Offers men and women real-world leadership preparation through an exploration of current workplace diversity issues and best practices.

 - Women’s Leadership Program: Empowers undergraduate women with the essential skills, real-world experiences, and confidence needed to advance into leadership roles.

 - Men of Alliance Student Group: Male students interested in learning about gender equity and demonstrating active support for their female peers in the classroom and the workplace.

 - Bentley Women’s Network Student Group: Builds and utilizes a network of female business professionals and peers to empower Bentley’s future businesswomen.

 - CWB Connection: Bentley students sign up to receive bi-weekly updates and invitations to diversity and inclusion related events both on and off campus.